rileyjson/Cheetah-Sign/Documentation/Development.md

 ## Overview

-This project is run with a node.js web server and in a docker container.
-This documentation will go over the creation of the environment in two sections - setting up the web server and setting up the api.
+This project is run with a node.js web server and is Dockerized.
+This documentation will go over the replication of the development environment using Docker.
+We were provided with a template that already had the Postgres database and API Dockerized, but not the frontend.
+This project has two sections - the web server and the api.
 Both need to be ran at the same time for a proper dev environment.

 This documentation expects that you are setting up the dev environment on a Windows computer.